Blade7unner/Weather-Dashboard/README.md

 - Click the "Search" button to retrieve current and future weather conditions.
 - View the current weather details, including city name, date, icon representation, temperature, humidity, and wind speed.
 - Explore the 5-day forecast to plan your trip accordingly.
+- The searched city is added to the search history.

 ## Technologies Used